HSS Excellence in Infection Control

 As a leading center specializing in orthopedic surgical procedures, controlling the risk of infection is always among our highest priorities and most important accomplishments.

 Since the factors that can lead to an infection are many, only a rigorous, comprehensive approach with a relentless focus on infection control at every stage provides the greatest protection from infection.

 At HSS, we take infection prevention and control very seriously and our practices go beyond Centers for Disease Control and Prevention (CDC)-mandated protocols for infection control to include patient education, state of the art operating rooms, infection reducing surgical practices, enhanced sterilization methods and many disciplined infection control practices by our staff that go the extra mile to limit infection risk.
 We believe that our high-priority focus on infection control at every stage of contact is a key reason that HSS maintains a very low infection rate compared to other hospitals in New York State.

 The New York State Department of Health shared data from hospitals that performed hip replacement or revision surgery in New York State.
 We consistently have a hip surgical site infection (SSI) rate lower than the New York State average.
 Read the most recent report (2019, released May 2021).

-Additionally, the New York State Department of Health also reported that our hip infection rate was less than half what would have been expected for our patient mix.
+Additionally, the National Healthcare Safety Network, a project of the CDC, also reported that our hip infection rate was less than what would have been expected for our patient mix.
 This is an important distinction as we treat many patients with complex needs.